et2536/EhsanTabatabaie.github.io/README.md

 | :---: | :---: |
 |![Container^Cake_Container 2_LowerSide_HalfWallCutSketch_6](Container^Cake_Container%202_LowerSide_HalfWallCutSketch_6.PNG) | ![Container^Cake_Container 2_LowerSide_HalfWallCutSketch_7](Container^Cake_Container%202_LowerSide_HalfWallCutSketch_7.PNG) |

-THe final part created by knitting the surfaces representing one sixth of the whole structure and circular pattern the result creating a new knitted surface.
+The final part created by knitting the surfaces representing one sixth of the whole structure and circular pattern the result creating a new knitted surface.
-So far the consideration was for very fit package of the food item which is not a very correct design as the the food item need to have some gap for ease taking out.
+So far the consideration was for very fit package of the food item which is not a very correct design as the the food item needs to have some gap for ease of taking it out.
-In order to create this scenario the actual food item needs to be scaled up a considered to be slightly larger.
+In order to create this scenario the actual food item needs to be scaled up and considered to be slightly larger.
 Here in oder to check the parametric functionality of the the design the Cake size changed to slices of 12 inches Cake.
 The modification applied to the initial input and by some fixes the final surface correctly created.
 Here is the result based on input of a 12 inches Cake.
 ![Container^Cake_Container 2_LowerSide_HalfWallCutSketch_8](Container^Cake_Container%202_LowerSide_HalfWallCutSketch_8.PNG)

-The surface need fillets and a thickness of 0.005 inches to be used to create the tool.
+The surface needss fillets and a thickness of 0.005 inches to be used to create the tool.
 This surface will be part of the design process for the upper side of the container, particularly for the shared area and region of contact.